Throwing

-Throwing is a physical action that consists of mechanically accelerating a projectile and then releasing it into a ballistic trajectory, usually with the aim of impacting a distant target.
+Throwing (/Trou/) is a physical action that consists of mechanically accelerating a projectile and then releasing it into a ballistic trajectory, usually with the aim of impacting a distant target.
 Throwing typically refers to hand-throwing by animals with prehensile forelimbs, in which the projectile is grasped in a hand and the proximal limb segments move through compounded kinematic chains to impart a mechanically advantaged swinging motion.
 For other animals, the definition of throwing is somewhat unclear, as other actions such as spitting or spraying may or may not be included.

-Primates are the most proliferative throwers in the animal kingdom, and they typically throw feces as a form of agonistic behavior.
+Primates are the most prolific throwers in the animal kingdom, and they typically throw feces as a form of agonistic behavior.
 Of all primates, humans are by far the most capable throwers, able to throw a large variety of projectiles with great force and accuracy.
-Throughout human evolution, humans (especially Homo sapiens) have used hand-thrown projectiles for hunting and in warfare — first through rock-throwing, then refined weapon-throwing (e.g. spear, axe or dart), and into modern day with payload-carrying devices such as hand grenades, flashbangs and tear gas canisters.
+Throughout human evolution, humans (especially Homo sapiens) have used hand-thrown projectiles for hunting and in warfare—first through rock-throwing, then refined weapon-throwing (e.g. spear, axe or dart), and into modern day with payload-carrying devices such as hand grenades, flashbangs and tear gas canisters.

 To overcome the biophysical limitations of throwing by hand, humans also designed tools to improve the efficiency of their throwing techniques.
 The atlatl, amentum, sling and various models of catapults are notable examples of throwing mechanisms.

 With the advent of the bow and arrow, and later the gunpowder-based firearm, human innovation into throwing tools as weapons essentially halted, but throwing either by hand or with tools has persisted for recreational purposes (such as thrower tools in fishing and clay pigeon shooting) or as a form of exercise.
 Throwing is thus still performed in many sports and games, particularly ball games.
 In throwing sports (especially track and field) throwing is the main determiner of the outcome.

 Evolutionary history

 Throwing dates back two million years to Homo erectus.

 Development of the offensive throwing of projectiles is mostly a development of the human lineage, although the aimed throwing of sticks and rocks by male chimpanzees during agonistic displays has been observed, first described by Jane Goodall in 1964.

 "Accumulative throwing", that is, the targeted throwing of rocks at a specific target, leading to the gradual accumulation of a stone pile, has also been described for chimpanzees.

 Wooden darts were used for hunting at least from the Middle Paleolithic, by Homo heidelbergensis.
 The spear-thrower is a development of the Upper Paleolithic, certainly in use by the Solutrean (c.
 20,000 years ago).

 Human athletes can achieve throwing speeds close to 145 km/h, far in excess of the maximal speed attainable by chimpanzees, at about 30 km/h.
-This ability reflects the ability of the human shoulder muscles and tendons to store elasticity until it is needed to propel an object.
+This reflects the ability of the human shoulder muscles and tendons to store elasticity until it is needed to propel an object.